 Ah hah!
 A reason that made sense.
 Why hadn't I heard this before?
 She went on to say that she felt horrible about this.
-I'm feeling better with every word.
+(I'm feeling better with every word.)
 What could she do to repair the relationship?
 I was so surprised that I didn't have any ideas.
-And then the kicker, She said that naturally I wouldn't have to pay for cleaning the suit, and that my next service would be a free service!
+And then the kicker, I wouldn't have to pay for cleaning the suit, and my next service would be free!
 With that, she'd regained a loyal customer.

 You see, it was bad enough that they hadn't met my expectations and my suit wasn't ready when it should have been.
 They lost my good will with poor excuses and rationalizations.
 What I wanted was a reason that explained the situation.
 And just as importantly, to be reassured that they were taking care of things so that this wouldn't happen again.